aviau/python-pass/docs/source/manpage.rst

 Description
 -----------

-pass  is  a  very  simple  password store that keeps passwords inside gpg2(1) encrypted files inside a simple directory tree residing at ~/.password-store.
+pypass is a Python implementation of pass,  a  very  simple  password store that keeps passwords inside gpg2(1) encrypted files inside a simple directory tree residing at ~/.password-store.
 The pass utility provides a series of commands for manipulating the password store, allowing the user to add, remove, edit, synchronize, generate, and manipulate passwords.

 If no COMMAND is specified, COMMAND defaults to either show  or  ls, depending  on  the type of specifier in ARGS.
 Otherwise COMMAND must be one of the valid commands listed below.